Skip to main content

 Adding one more step of authenticating your identity makes it harder for an attacker to access your data.
 This drastically reduces the chances of fraud, data loss, or identity theft because logging in would require physical access to the user's phone in addition to their password.

-A pop up will appear which includes a section named "Two Factor Authentication."
+A pop up will appear that includes a section named "Two Factor Authentication."
 Click on the "Turn on" button.

 Afterwards, a list of instructions will appear.
 You will need to install Google Authenticator on your phone.
 This is a free app available on both iOS and Android.
 The app will auto-generate the 6-digit codes you would need to log into your account after enabling two-factor authentication.